kyma-project/kyma/docs/serverless-v2/08-04-trigger-function-with-event.md

 1. Export these variables:

     ```bash
-    export NAME={LAMBDA_NAME}
+    export NAME={FUNCTION_NAME}
-    export NAMESPACE={LAMBDA_NAMESPACE}
+    export NAMESPACE={FUNCTION_NAMESPACE}
     export APP_NAME={APPLICATION_NAME}
     export EVENT_VERSION={EVENT_TYPE_VERSION}
     export EVENT_TYPE={EVENT_TYPE_NAME}
     ```

-    > **NOTE:** Lambda takes the name from the Function CR name.
+    > **NOTE:** Function takes the name from the Function CR name.
 The Trigger CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

 These variables refer to the following:

 - **APP_NAME** is taken from the name of the Application CR and specifies the source of events.
 - **EVENT_VERSION** points to the specific event version, such as `v1`.
-- **EVENT_TYPE** points to the given event type to which you want to subscribe your lambda, such as `user.created`.
+- **EVENT_TYPE** points to the given event type to which you want to subscribe your function, such as `user.created`.

-2. Create a Trigger CR for your lambda to subscribe your lambda to a specific event type.
+2. Create a Trigger CR for your function to subscribe your function to a specific event type.

     ```yaml
     cat <<EOF | kubectl apply -f  -